 Please contact me for copies or more information!

 How have voters responded to the increasing ``rainbow wave'' of LGBTQ representatives in Congress?
-To date, political science has not weighed in on this question directly.
-Research on legislators from other under-represented groups, however, shows that they can impact constituents in a variety of ways.
-Being represented by a minority legislator is linked to changes in job approval ratings, evaluations of the broader legislature, knowledge of the incumbent’s record, and perceptions of their policy positions, among other variables.
+To date, political science has not tackled this question directly.
+Research on other marginalized groups, however, finds that being represented by a minority legislator affects constituents' approval, evaluations of government, knowledge about the incumbent, and perceptions of their policy positions, among other variables.
 In this paper, I extend these findings to LGB Members of Congress (MCs) using pooled CES data from 2016 to 2023.
-The results show that LGB MCs are evaluated differently than straight MCs.
-Descriptive representation boosts approval ratings — LGBT constituents (but not straight cisgender ones) approve of LGB legislators at higher rates than straight legislators.
-Assessments of Congress as a collective institution, however, appear unaffected by dyadic LGB representation.
-When it comes to knowledge of the incumbent, LGB politicians appear more visible to all constituents.
-Regardless of their own sexuality, respondents are more likely to have information on, and be able to answer questions about, LGB MCs.
-Finally, the analyses show that widespread stereotypes of LGBTQ politicians as liberals continue to persist even after they are elected and have concrete records to defend.
-Overall, the results suggest that constituents respond to LGB and straight representatives in different ways, with implications for their political careers.
+The results show that constituents respond differently to LGB and straight MCs, in three ways.
+First, descriptive representation boosts approval ratings — LGBT constituents approve of LGB legislators at higher rates.
+On average, straight cisgender constituents do not rate LGB MCs differently from straight MCs, although this masks countervailing partisan reactions that cancel out in the aggregate.
+Second, LGB MCs are more visible to all voters.
+Regardless of their own sexuality, constituents are more likely to have information on, and be able to answer questions about, LGB MCs.
+Third, stereotypes of LGBTQ politicians as ideologically liberal are widespread.
+Even after controlling for their actual party and roll call record, LGB MCs are perceived to be significantly more liberal than straight MCs.
+Overall, these results show that LGB representatives are evaluated differently from their straight peers, with potential implications for their political careers.

 Social movements organized around marginalized identity groups face numerous challenges, not least of which is how to present those identities.
 In trying to simultaneously mobilize in-group members and win support from the dominant out-group, movements can face a dilemma: the kinds of identity presentation that draw support from outside of the community may dampen internal enthusiasm, and vice-versa.
 This question of how to present identity is particularly acute for the lesbian, gay, bisexual, transgender, and queer (LGBTQ) movement (Bernstein, 1997).
 Assimilationists have argued that presenting LGBTQ people as highly similar to straight/cisgender people will win over out-group allies, while liberationists have argued that celebrating the uniqueness of LGBTQ identities will build a sense of group cohesion and mobilize in-group members.
 Are appeals from groups that emphasize LGBTQ sameness or difference most effective in mobilizing potential supporters?
 Do members of the LGBTQ community and straight/cisgender allies respond in different ways to these different presentations of identity?
 Further, do these different presentations affect how LGBTQ people view their sense of self and group membership, potentially fueling future participation?